jonodrew/mentor-match/README.md

 # Mentor Match

 This is a service to help mentoring programme administrators match mentors and mentees.
-Right now it's specifically designed to support the Civil Service's LBGTQ+ network.
-It might work if you run a different network in the Civil Service.
 Get in touch to find out more, or raise an issue.

 It uses [this package](https://github.com/jonodrew/mentor-match-package) to calculate matches.
 It relies on the Munkres, or Hungarian, algorithm.
 The Munkres algorithm works on a grid of scores and finds the solution that makes the most people the least unhappy.
 That is to say, everyone will be equally unhappy with their score: any switch will make *someone* worse off.

 ## Roadmap

 This service is free and open source.
 It welcomes pull requests, feature suggestions, improvements to grammar, spelling, or any other way folks want to help.

 Our roadmap is hosted [here on GitHub](https://github.com/users/jonodrew/projects/1).
 Make feature suggestions by raising an issue on this repo.